 Walking into the green room of the Bearsville Theater after the evening’s performance, I couldn’t tell who was more in a haze, myself or the room I was about to enter.
-A small group formed, celebrating the night’s incredible performance when I met up with Matthew (Matisyahu) and we headed toward the couch at the back of the party to chat.
+A small group formed, celebrating the night’s incredible performance when I met up with Matisyahu and we headed toward the couch at the back of the party for our interview.
 A very chill presence, it was probably the most calm and existential conversation I remember having.
 Matisyahu’s stage persona is reflective of the man he is behind the scene as well.
 We discussed his upcoming album, collaboration in the jam scene and how his evolving faith influences him and his music.

 Jim Gilbert: The New Year’s coming up, and what I wanted to talk about was your evolution ya know, everybody talks about how they’re going to change in the new year… what they’re going to do in the new year.
 Over your career you’ve done quite a bit of evolving, and I wanted to kinda get a feel for why you made the changes you did, how they’ve affected you, how they’ve affected your music.
 How have you evolved over your career?